 These primates are folivores, so their diet consists primarily of leaves.
 However, they will also eat fruits, flowers, seeds, and bark when leaves are unavailable.
-And while a diet of leaves may sound monotonous, these primates consume leaves from over 100 different species of plants, making for an incredibly varied diet.
+And while a diet of leaves may sound monotonous, these primates consume leaves from more than 100 different species of plants, making for an incredibly varied diet.

-Black-and-white colobuses live in troops of 3 to 15 individuals.
+Black-and-white colobuses live in troops of three to 15 individuals.
 The oldest male with the most experience leads the troop.
 These monkeys also have a reputation as being acrobatic.
 So, they are proficient climbers and spend most of their time in the trees.
 They are also excellent swimmers.

 Black-and-white colobus monkeys are not currently on the list of endangered species.